Transactions on Aerospace Research

 3. Editors’ Responsibilities

 Editors bear the responsibility of making impartial and unbiased decisions, independent of commercial considerations, focusing solely on the academic merit and relevance of submissions.
 They ensure confidentiality in the review process, respect the intellectual independence of authors, and actively engage in enhancing the journal’s processes.
 The editors’ decisions are uninfluenced by the authors’ race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy, or institutional affiliation.
 The journal’s Editors plays a crucial role in handling and resolving any conflicts between authors, reviewers, and the editorial staff.
 Transactions on Aerospace Research takes any and all allegations of research misconduct seriously.
 This includes, but is not limited to, plagiarism, citation manipulation, and data falsification/fabrication.
-Upon receiving an allegation, the journal follows COPE’s guidelines (or equivalent) to investigate and resolve the issue.
+Upon receiving an allegation, the journal follows COPE’s guidelines (https://publicationethics.org/guidance/Guidelines) to investigate and resolve the issue.

 4. Reviewers’ Responsibilities